appscode/blog/content/post/stash-v2023.08.18/index.md

 ### Improvements

 We've enhanced the way you manage licenses in Stash Helm Charts.
 Instead of providing the license directly as a value, you can now reference it by its secret name.
-The license itself should be placed under the key `key.txt` withing the secret. ([#651](https://github.com/kubedb/installer/pull/651))
+The license itself should be placed under the key `key.txt` within the secret. ([#651](https://github.com/kubedb/installer/pull/651))

 ## What Next?